 That said, the onsite coordinator needs fluency in three soft skills: communication, knowledge and experience in the domain, and managing client expectations.

 The onsite coordinator must be efficient in communicating the needs of both the offshore development team and the client so that the project can be completed in a timely manner, with few issues.
-Furthermore, the onsite coordinator should be able to describe any unexpected events that might come up for both the client and the development team.
+Furthermore, the onsite coordinator should be able to describe any unexpected events that might come up for both the client and the agile software development company.

 Experience in the domain